mrke/bobkopp.github.io/lab/index.md

 * probabilistically projecting future changes in sea levels and their implications for changing coastal flood risk, and translating those projected changes into actionable information for coastal adaptation; and
 * linking probabilistic simple climate models, complex Earth system models, and econometric analyses of historical weathering and climate impacts to project future risks associated with climate change and improve estimates of the social cost of carbon.

-We have close collaborations with colleagues at the [Rutgers Sea Level Lab](http://sealevel.marine.rutgers.edu), the [Princeton Science, Technology & Environmental Policy program](https://www.princeton.edu/step/), the [Harvard Sea Level Dynamics group](http://isites.harvard.edu/icb/icb.do?keyword=k92805),  and the [Berkeley Global Policy Lab](http://www.solomonhsiang.com/lab).
+We have close collaborations with colleagues at the [Princeton Science, Technology & Environmental Policy program](https://www.princeton.edu/step/),  the [Berkeley Global Policy Lab](http://www.solomonhsiang.com/lab), the [Earth Observatory of Singapore Sea Level Lab](https://earthobservatory.sg/research-group/sea-level-research-benjamin-horton), and the [Harvard Sea Level Dynamics group](http://isites.harvard.edu/icb/icb.do?keyword=k92805).

 We welcome applications from potential graduate students and postdocs with strong computational skills who want to join our group's eclectic mix of statisticians, geophysicists, climate modelers, and policy scholars.
+Potential graduate students can apply through a variety of Rutgers programs, including [Atmospheric Science](http://envsci.rutgers.edu/academics/atmos_grad/), [Geological Sciences](https://eps.rutgers.edu/academics/graduate/graduate-program),  [Oceanography](https://marine.rutgers.edu/main/academics/graduate), [Statistics](https://www.stat.rutgers.edu/academics/graduate-program), and [Planning and Public Policy](https://bloustein.rutgers.edu/graduate/doctoral-studies/), and are encouraged to consider the [Coastal Climate Risk & Resilience traineeship](http://c2r2.rutgers.edu/).
 Contact [Bob Kopp](../contact/) for more information.

 ## People